Botanical Name: Hymenocallis littoralis

 This may help you to remember how to take care of these beautiful lilies.
 Give them plenty of water throughout the growing season, add sand to the soil for fast drainage and find a spot where they'll get several hours of bright, filtered light.

 Overwintering spider lilies indoors will protect this frost-tender plant.
 If you move your plant outdoors for the summer, bring it back indoors when the temperature drops to 55°F/13°C at night.
+Cut back on water in winter when growth slows, keeping the potting medium barely moist until new growth begins.

 Repot in spring when you see new growth, and only when it gets too crowded, probably every 4 years or so.
 This tropical lily flowers best when potbound.